 A study is the implementation of a study configuration.
 A study uses the study configuration's goals (metrics) and input values (hyperparameters or parameters) to conduct experiments, called trials.
 A trial is a specific set of input values that produce a measured outcome relative to your goals.

 Vertex AI Vizier suggests input values to use for each trial but it does not run your trials for you.

 A study continues until it reaches a set limit of trials, or you interrupt the study.
 A trial continues until you indicate that it is either finished or infeasible.

 A measurement is the measured outcome of your trial.
 Each measurement can contain one or more metrics, and each trial can contain one or more measurements taken over a period of time.
 You can add a new measurement to the trial at any point before the trial is completed.

-If you do not specify an algorithm, Vizier uses the default algorithm.
+If you do not specify an algorithm, Vertex AI Vizier uses the default algorithm.
 The default algorithm applies Bayesian optimization to arrive at the optimal solution with a more effective search over the parameter space.

 The following values are available:

 ALGORITHM_UNSPECIFIED: Same as not specifying an algorithm.
 Vertex AI chooses the best search algorithm between Gaussian process bandits, linear combination search, or their variants.

 GRID_SEARCH: A simple grid search within the feasible space.
 This option is useful if you want to specify a quantity of trials that is greater than the number of points in the feasible space.
 In such cases, if you do not specify a grid search, the default algorithm can generate duplicate suggestions.
 To use grid search, all parameters must be of type